Quality Concert Band Entertainment Since 1852

 The historic Ringgold Band is proud to be one of America’s first community bands.
 Formed in 1852 amid the rolling hills and farms of Berks County, Pa., we continue a longstanding tradition of fine musical entertainment in southeastern Pennsylvania.

 Our diverse concert programs include familiar classics and challenging new works, as well as symphonic overtures, show tunes, solos and a myriad of marches.

 The Ringgold Band sponsors a yearly monetary scholarship award to promote lifelong musicianship among high school students who plan to continue their musical studies in college or the military.
-This year’s winner was Andrea Behler, an flute player from Schuylkill Valley high School.
-She was awarded $1000 in scholarship money, and performed with the Ringgold Band on March 29, 2015 at the Spring Anniversary Concert.
-David Mayrhofer, a clarinet player from Brandywine Height HS won 2nd place & and a $500 scholarship.
-He will perform with the Ringgold Band over the summer months.
+This year’s winner is Eric Zhunio, a euphonium player from Wilson High School.
+He was awarded $1000 in scholarship money, and will perform with the Ringgold Band on April 17, 2016 at the Spring Anniversary Concert.
+Skylar Moyer, an Oboe player from Kutztown HS won 2nd place & and a $500 scholarship.
+She will perform with the Ringgold Band over the summer months.
 Erica Kirn, an Clarinet player from Conrad Weiser HS won 3rd place & and a $200 scholarship.

 Help the Ringgold Band through the Internet!